-The Compensation Committee determined that three financial ratios are the most appropriate and, taken together, comprehensive financial metrics for purposes of PRSU awards granted in 2017 in respect of 2016 compensation: our Volatility Adjusted Revenue Growth Ratio, or VARGR, our Capital Return Ratio, or CRR, and our Awarded Operating Margin, or AOM, each of which is described in further detail below.
-Collectively, the VARGR, CRR and AOM metrics align directly with our long-term strategy of driving shareholder returns through high-quality revenue and earnings growth, focusing on reducing volatility, managing operating margin and returning capital to our shareholders.
+The Compensation Committee determined that three financial ratios are the most appropriate and, taken together, comprehensive performance metrics for purposes of PRPU awards granted in 2019 in respect of 2018 compensation: our Volatility Adjusted Revenue Growth Ratio, or VARGR, our Capital Return Ratio, or CRR, and our Operating Margin Metric, or OMM, each of which is described in further detail below.
+Collectively, the VARGR, CRR and OMM metrics align directly with our long-term strategy of driving shareholder returns through high-quality revenue and earnings growth, focusing on reducing volatility, managing operating margin for profitable growth, and returning capital to our shareholders.
 These performance metrics also reflect, among other things, the manner in which the Compensation Committee measures the success that the NEOs can achieve in executing our long-term strategy and managing our business for the benefit of our shareholders.
-An explanation of each financial ratio applicable to PRSU awards granted in 2017 in respect of 2016 compensation is set forth below.
+An explanation of each financial ratio applicable to PRPU awards granted in 2019 in respect of 2018 compensation is set forth below.